DanKhoo/Goal-Diggers/README.md

 <img src="./misc/Login.jpeg" alt="Login page" height="300">

-User verification, User will then be able to login with Email & Password.
+Upon verification, User will then be able to login with Email & Password.

 > Reset Password